-Public hearings:
+Public hearings

 - Section 4(d)(1) requires the Council to hold a public hearing in each Council member's state prior to adoption of the plan or "any substantial, nontechnical amendments to the plan." - Also provides that a public hearing shall also be held "in any other State of the region" "if the Council determines that the plan or amendments would likely have a substantial impact on that State in terms of major resources which may be developed in that State and which the Administrator may seek to acquire."
-Has never happened.
+Has never happened. - The requirement to have public hearings before adopting the power plan is the only specific process step for the power plan in the Act.